Mathematical morphology#

 Duality#

 Dilation and erosion are dual operators.
-Considering the background as the object and the object as background (i.e. by working with the complement of the image), the dilation is converted to erosion and vice versa:
+Considering the background as the object and the object as the background (i.e. by working with the complement of the image), the dilation is converted to erosion and vice versa:

 \[\begin{split} I^\mathrm{c} \ominus E = (I \oplus E)^\mathrm{c} \\ I^\mathrm{c} \oplus E = (I \ominus E)^\mathrm{c} \end{split}\]